Aaryaman-Bhardwaj/Validation-Set-Creator/README.md

 # Validation-Set-Creator
-Creates validation set from a training dataset
+Creates validation set from a training dataset(for image datasets)

 Often in ML challenges and many online datasets contains only training sets.
 This python script creates a validation set out of the training set by selecting random images from the training set and moving them to a new folder which is named "validation" by default.